Edric-Matwiejew/QSW_MPI/README.rst

 Python packages:

-* pip for python3 (recommended to match installation intructions given in this document)
+* pip for python3 (recommended to match installation instructions given in this document)
 * mpi4py
 * NumPy
 * SciPy
 * H5py

-Addtional python packages required to run the usage examples:
+Additional python packages required to run the usage examples:

 * Networkx